Irish Special Interest Group

 The city of St. Louis also provides some interesting information about Irish immigration to St. Louis.
 Click here to link to that page.

-For details or questions about StLGS Irish-SIG, contact Kay Weber, I-SIG leader, at
+For details or questions about StLGS Irish-SIG, contact Carol Hemmersmeiers,

 All Irish SIG meetings are free and open to the public; however it is necessary to register, if you want to join the Zoom webinar.
 You do NOT need to register for the in-person meeting or to view the digital recording that will be posted on this page.
-All meetings begin at 7:00 p.m.
+All meetings for 2024 will begin at 1:00 p.m.
 (Central)

 Featured Speaker: Gabrielle Ni Mheachair